npversteegh/ht-fetch-ids/README.rst

    ht-fetch-ids --http-cache http-cache --vol-matcher 2-span sierra-export.txt > results.tsv

+The results are the input file columns translated into the output CSV format along with:

+``ht-recordURLs``
+  The HathiTrust record(s) the identifier(s) were matched to, if any.

+``enumcrons``
+  A de-duplicated list of enumcrons attached to the HathiTrust item records.

+``group-counts``
+  The number of volumes attached to each record from each contributing library.

+``htids``
+  The reconciled HathiTrust volume IDs.

+If a volume matcher was provided the following columns are also included:

+``volume-match-pct``
+  The percent of de-duplicated provided volume labels that were matched to HathiTrust enumcrons.

+``enumcron-matches``
+  A list of which volume labels were matched to which enumcron strings.

-Once results have been obtained they can be dumped to a text file suitable for creating a HathiTrust Research Center Workset using ``print-col``
+Once results have been obtained they can be dumped to a text file suitable for creating a HathiTrust Research Center Workset using ``print-col``:

 .. code-block::